 Individual clinical strengths and opportunities at each location are emphasized.
-Medical students rotate through the three centers at various stages of their medical education to benefit from a full spectrum of experiences.
+Medical students rotate through three centers at various stages of their medical education to benefit from a full spectrum of experiences.
+Students in nursing remain in their primary site throughout their educational program.